Skip to content

 Updated 24 February 20267 min readby Saha

-In this guide, we explain the main types of adverse credit that affect mortgage applications, how long each stays on your credit file, what deposit you’re likely to need, and the practical steps you can take right now to improve your chances.
-We also cover why working with a specialist mortgage broker — rather than applying directly to lenders — is one of the smartest moves you can make when your credit history is complicated.
+Below you will find the main types of adverse credit that affect a mortgage application, how long each one stays on your credit file, what deposit you’re likely to need, and the practical things you can do now to improve your chances.
+There is also a section on why going through a specialist mortgage broker, rather than applying to lenders yourself, tends to pay off when your credit record is complicated.

 Types of credit issues and how lenders view them

-The most common adverse credit markers that affect mortgage applications in the UK include missed or late payments, defaults, County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs), Debt Management Plans (DMPs), and bankruptcy.
-Each has its own rules about how long it remains visible on your credit report and how lenders interpret it.
+The markers that come up most often on UK mortgage applications are missed or late payments, defaults, County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs), Debt Management Plans (DMPs) and bankruptcy.
+Each one carries its own rule for how long it shows on your credit report, and each is read differently by a lender.

-The most common adverse credit markers that affect mortgage applications in the UK include missed or late payments, defaults, County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs), Debt Management Plans (DMPs), and bankruptcy.
+The markers that come up most often on UK mortgage applications are missed or late payments, defaults, County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs), Debt Management Plans (DMPs) and bankruptcy.
 Our guide to bad credit mortgages explains how each type affects your options.

 How long credit issues stay on your file